omer-hash78/internship/README.md

 # Internship Workspace

-This repository is the working tree for internship deliverables and implementation work completed during the Baykar internship period.
+This repository is the working tree for internship deliverables and implementation work completed during the internship period.

 The main active project in this workspace is: